Chist-Sergey/P3000TGBOT/README.md

-separate the databases based on chat id sync the bot to UTC+8 update this documentation look at the option to make a keyboard constructor docker-compose (on hold 'til I find a way to sign up) migrate to a database
+separate the databases based on chat id sync the bot to UTC+8 update this documentation docker-compose (on hold 'til I find a way to sign up) migrate to a database